inbo/camtraptor/.github/CONTRIBUTING.md

 ### Contribute code 📝

-Care to fix bugs or implement new functionality for camtrapdp?
+Care to fix bugs or implement new functionality for camtraptor?
 Awesome! 👏 Have a look at the [issue list][issues] and leave a comment on the things you want to work on.
 See also the development guidelines below.

 ## Development guidelines